Nayakan: Release

 Nayakan was released on 21 October 1987, Diwali day.
 The Censor Board at Madras initially refused to permit the release of the film, as it was based on a living person.
-When Srinivasan appealed to the revising committee at Bombay, they said that they would permit the release of the film he produced a letter stating that it was not based on Mudaliar's life.
+When Srinivasan appealed to the revising committee at Bombay, they said that they would permit the release of the film if he produced a letter stating that it was not based on Mudaliar's life.
 Through writer Mathioli Shanmugam, Srinivasan met Mudaliar, who gave him a letter, after which the censor appellate board at Bombay permitted the release of the film.
 G. Venkateswaran of GV Films bought the rights of the film after Srinivasan distributed the film; Venkateswaran also received a producer's credit.
 It was dubbed into Telugu as Nayakudu and into Hindi as Velu Nayakan.
 Despite the Hindi dub, it was later remade in Hindi as Dayavan (1988).
 In 2015, Nayakan was screened at the Habitat Film Festival.